Takicegek/Interpeer/whitepaper.md

 - list of peers running the root job.
 - Synchronise Interpeer time.
-- blockchain height.
+- vote-chain height.

 ### 5.6 registering a peer
 Many attacks on peer-to-peer networks involve creating many fake nodes, either to dos attack the system or game the rating system / selection process.

-During the “joining period” each job you successfully complete increases your rating until you hit the maximum, then you are a "mature peer".
-Because you start from 0 rating, this creates a “joining cost” which makes it less worthwhile to create fake peers.

-The "joining cost" will be that it will be hard to win jobs with low rating and in disagreements your opinion is not valued.
+The root-peers record the total of jobs completed and jobs completed in the last interval for each peer, which is used to priorise mature peers when allocating jobs or during disagreements.
+This creates a "joining cost" as new peers won't be allocated paid / important jobs making it less worthwhile to create fake peers.

 ### 5.7 peer rating system
-Every time a peer finishes a job with other peers in a peer-group, they review each others work.
+Every time a peer finishes a job in a peer-group, they review each others work.
 If the job is completed with no disagreement then they all claim a positive rating that they report themselves with proof.
-A review is weighted by which peer gives it, a peer with a high rating is more valuable.

-If a peer “lies” about something it is provable, as each message is signed so it can be quoted later, so if a peer colludes with another, then other peers gets rewarded for leaving a negative rating with proof.
+If a peer “lies” about something it is provable, as each message is signed so it can be quoted later.
 For certain malicious actions, the peer account gets terminated, any accrued funds are lost, and they must go through the joining process again paying the “joining cost”.

 The rating system records more than one metric, as otherwise malicious peers could earn ratings by one way to 'spend' them doing a malicious activity.
 So there are a few different rating types to guard against different attack types:

 - Connection reliability – to protect against selecting jobs by dropping connection.
 - Job finished in agreement – to protect against collusion and job poisoning.

 Over time as peers take part in different peer-groups they might get marked by bad ratings as collateral damage, but if they are normally being honest, then their ratio of good ratings to bad will stay positive.
-But if they are a malicious peer, it will not take long to accrue enough negative ratings to fall bellow a threshold and be blocked, meaning they must pay the “joining cost” again.
+But if they are a malicious peer, it will not take long to accrue enough negative ratings to fall bellow a threshold so they are not assigned jobs, meaning they must pay the “joining cost” again.

 When a rating is first given, it is not final, later on (when the delta-block gets converted to a checkpoint-block) the rating is updated.
 This is because there are 2 stages of storing a rating, first with a “proof” then later only the value.
 So if disagree with a malicious peer, then later they get banned, the negativing review gets removed from your rating.

 ### 5.8 tax
-Some features of the network are done for the good of the network as a whole, and are not paid by uploaders, these jobs will be paid by the public account.
-To raise money for that account a small tax is applied to all payments from uploaders.
+Some features of the network are done for the good of the network as a whole, and are not paid by uploaders.
+Although most of this is covered by unpaid jobs, a few examples can't be done this way, so there will be a small tax on InterCoin transactions, this will also mitigate transaction spam.

-Not all network jobs will be paid by tax, some will mint the currency, like Bitcoin “mining”.
-Because Interpeer functions by having micro-transactions for each job, transaction fees for miners will also be minted for jobs.
-But normal users pay transaction fees to stop transaction spam.
+Because Interpeer functions by having micro-transactions for each job, no tax will be applied to money earned from jobs.

-### 5.9 vote block-chain
+### 5.9 vote-chain
 Most of the Interpeer network systems work more like [bitTorrent](www.bittorrent.com); that not all of the peers are doing the same thing, jobs are run on small groups of peers.
-But certain data needs to be agreed by the network as a whole which is where the blockchain is used.
+But certain data needs to be agreed by the network as a whole which is where the vote-chain is used.

-Taking the Bitcoin blockchain idea as a way to have trust-less shared ledger is a good solution, but there will be a few big differences:
-- Permanent storage of all data is not needed, it will be using checkpoints that collate all the still required data.
-- proof-of-work is not needed, instead each job a completed in the previous interval gives peers a vote to which block is valid.

-An example: each time a user gets a rating, at first it must be proven, so it shows a message they sent that disagrees with a peer-group consensus for example.
-But once it has been accepted by the network and added to a block which is buried under other blocks, so is verified, the proof of the rating no longer matters so is cropped.

-So every N blocks will be a checkpoint-block and in-between them are delta-blocks.
-Each checkpoint-block is chained to all previous ones.
-When a client joins they only need to download and verify all the checkpoints-blocks up until the last one, and only need to store the last checkpoint-block.
+An interesting difference from [Bitcoin](www.bitcoin.org) is that all the data doesn't need to be stored on the blockchain directly, only a proof of the data accuracy.

+Differences with Bitcoin blockchain:
+- There will be no data stored on the vote-chain.
+Instead for each set of data it will have: a hash of the data, a hash of the list of peers and their signitures that verify it.
+- the root-group will sign each new block and state the peers that are in the next root-group that can sign the next block.

+Because no data is stored on the vote-chain, but instead is referenced, it is trivial to implement checkpoints and delta-blocks.
+Also the vote-chain would be at least 100 times smaller than Bitcoin.
+And because of checkpoints, new client software could start sychronising at an arbitrary hard-coded checkpoint instead of the genesis block.

-Peers have the option to only download the 2 last checkpoint blocks and verify the hash against [interpeer.net](www.interpeer.net) during initialisation if they choose, this would be a serious advantage to seeders as they wouldn't need to download the whole blockchain and verify it to start working.
-Not much trust is needed for seeders to use this method, as at this point they have not done any work yet.
+Peers have the option to only download the 2 last checkpoint blocks and verify the hash against [interpeer.net](www.interpeer.net) during initialisation if they choose, this would be a serious advantage to seeders as they wouldn't need to download the whole vote-chain and verify it to start working.
+Not much trust is needed for seeders to use this method, as at this point they have not yet done any work.

-The blockchain will be used to store:
+The vote-chain will be used to reference and verify:

-- the currency ledger.
+- InterCoin currency ledger.
 - Interpeer configuration settings.
-- multi-hashes of Interpeer domain name data.
+- Interpeer domain name data shards.
-- peer details (public key, 'joining cost' proof-of-work, ratings).
+- Peer details (public key, ratings).

-Another interesting difference from [Bitcoin](www.bitcoin.org) is that all the data doesn't need to be stored on the blockchain directly, only a proof of the data accuracy.
-So a multi-hash of distributed data would suffice, meaning the data would be split into shards, each getting a hash, then all the hashes are stored on the blockchain for peers to verify.
-One example of this is storing the Interpeer domain names, only certain peers would be tasked with storing the shards of the domain name data and serving the information to visitors.
+- Job allocations.

 ### 5.10 peer consensus
-One huge problem with the world-wide-web as it functions now, is that updating the protocol is nearly impossible, as all parties must change.
+One huge problem with the Internet as it functions now, is that updating the protocol is nearly impossible, as all parties must change.
 This can been seen with how long it is taking to make a trivial change like IP6.
 Interpeer fixes this problem.

-All Interpeer settings are contained on the blockchain.
-A “change request” with a scheduled “valid from” time can be added to the blockchain detailing the changes to the settings and allowing peers with over a certain rating to vote against it, if a high enough percentage vote against the changes, they are not applied.
+All Interpeer settings are referenced on the vote-chain.
+A “change request” with a scheduled “valid from” time can be added detailing the changes to the settings and allowing peers with over a certain rating to vote against it, if a high enough percentage vote against the changes, they are not applied.
 But otherwise the change will become valid at the set time so they will be applied to every peer simultaneously.

 This means updating or changing settings would be possible, and there is no trust given to the core developers, as Interpeer will be open source, so if people notice a problem with an nefarious update they can spread the information and all vote against it.